 Walking around this enigmatic city, you can easily see why so many operas got their start here.
 The winding streets of Seville’s old town hint at hidden stories.
 The clash of cultures and identities between the upper classes and the Roma community in times gone by offer immense inspiration for those with a creative mind.
-Today, anyone wanting to enjoy opera spots in Seville can find various opportunities to see some amazing performances.
+Today, anyone wanting to enjoy opera spots in Seville can find various opportunities to see some amazing places.

 For those true opera lovers who want to walk in the footsteps of Carmen and Don José, Figaro, or everyone’s favorite lothario, Don Juan Tenorio, exploring operas set in Seville offers the unique opportunity to visit the locations of some of the most famous scenes played out at opera houses around the world.